Viola Grosvenor, Duchess of Westminster: Marriage and issue

-Later life
+Later life and death

-From 1979 until her death in 1987 she was Lord Lieutenant of Fermanagh. and was a strong supporter of the Royal Ulster Constabulary and Ulster Defence Regiment.
+From 1979 until her death in 1987 she was Lord Lieutenant of Fermanagh and was a strong supporter of the Royal Ulster Constabulary and Ulster Defence Regiment.

 In September 1979, Viola represented Queen Elizabeth II at the funeral of Paul Maxwell, a young crew member from Enniskillen in County Fermanagh, who was killed in the same explosion which killed Louis Mountbatten, Earl Mountbatten of Burma, former Viceroy of India and uncle of Prince Philip, Duke of Edinburgh.

-Viola was an accomplished pianist and music lover and was on the governing body of the Royal Academy of Music.
-She worked tirelessly for charities and voluntary organisations including the Girl Guides, Salvation Army.
-NSPCC and the Royal British Legion.
+Viola was a pianist and music lover and was on the governing body of the Royal Academy of Music.
+She worked for charities and voluntary organisations including the Girl Guides, Salvation Army, NSPCC and the Royal British Legion.

-She famously ordered workmen to drill holes in the ceiling of Florence Court, the stately home in County Fermanagh, to drain water away during a serious fire which almost destroyed it in 1955.
+She ordered workmen to drill holes in the ceiling of Florence Court, the stately home in County Fermanagh, to drain water away during a serious fire which almost destroyed it in 1955.

-Death

 The Dowager Duchess died in a car accident near Dungannon, County Tyrone, on 3 May 1987, aged 74.
 She was returning to Ely Lodge, on the shore of Lough Erne.
-Her funeral was held at St Macartin's Cathedral, Enniskillen amid high security during The Troubles due to her Royal and family connections - her son Gerald also being at the time the UK's richest man.
+Her funeral was held at St Macartin's Cathedral, Enniskillen amid high security during The Troubles due to her Royal, family connections and her son Gerald also being at the time the UK's richest man.
 She was interred at Monea Parish Church, following a private family service.
 A memorial service was subsequently held in June 1987 at St. Michael's Church, Chester Square, which was attended by Prince Richard, Duke of Gloucester and Sir Edward Heath, and included a performance by Julian Lloyd Webber.